sensu/sensu-docs/content/sensu-go/5.0/api/overview.md

 The API uses JSON formatted requests and responses.
 In terms of [sensuctl output types][1], the Sensu API uses the `json` format, not `wrapped-json`.

-### Data size

-API request bodies are limited to 0.512 MB in size.

 ### Versioning